luszczewskakasia1/compute-benchmarks/README.md

 # Compute Benchmarks
 A benchmark suite developed and maintained by NEO driver development team in order to provide a stable environment which allows checking and reproducing performance for various parts of the driver.
 The benchmark suite is divided into multiple executables, each of which tests a different aspect of the driver.
 Each executable contained in ComputeBechmarks consists of multiple test cases with a set of predefined configurations (parameters like buffer sizes, workgroup sizes, etc.) along with a possibility to run them with any desired parameters.
 They support both OpenCL and LevelZero APIs.
 Current set of exectuables:
 1. ulls_benchmark - benchmarks measuring performance impact of Ultra Low Latency Submission implemented in NEO Driver.
-2. pci_benchmark - benchmarks for bandwidth of different memory transfer operations using various APIs
+2. memory_benchmark - benchmarks for bandwidth of different memory transfer operations using various APIs

 ## Binary Releases
 Ulls Benchmark is released to gfx-assets.igk.intel.com.
 [Linux](https://gfx-assets.igk.intel.com/artifactory/webapp/#/artifacts/browse/tree/General/gfx-ocl-abn-assets-igk/linux/ulls_benchmark) [Windows](https://gfx-assets.igk.intel.com/artifactory/webapp/#/artifacts/browse/tree/General/gfx-ocl-abn-assets-igk/windows/ulls_benchmark)

-Pci Benchmark is released to gfx-assets.igk.intel.com.
+Memory Benchmark is released to gfx-assets.igk.intel.com.
 [Linux](https://gfx-assets.igk.intel.com/artifactory/webapp/#/artifacts/browse/tree/General/gfx-ocl-abn-assets-igk/linux/pci_benchmark) [Windows](https://gfx-assets.igk.intel.com/artifactory/webapp/#/artifacts/browse/tree/General/gfx-ocl-abn-assets-igk/windows/pci_benchmark)

 ## Building
 Standard building procedure for CMake projects should be enough to build the benchmark.
 Example command sequence below (of course the last line can be substituted with platform-specific command, e.g. make).